jyothishkjames/Starbucks-Offer-Analysis/README.md

  * Men makes the most purchases without an offer
  * People who became member in the year 2017 makes the most purchases without an offer
  * People who has an income around 73000.0 makes the most purchases without an offer
+ * People of age 58 spends the most amount
+ * Women spends the most amount
+ * People who become members in the year 2017 spends the most amount
+ * People who has an income around 73000.0 spends the most amount

  ## Link to the Blog